benthecoder/blog/posts/isuclasses.md

 Maybe majoring in software engineering/CS could've given me a better transition into a CS grad degree, and I could've hung out with my friends more in their classes, but hindsight is always 20/20.

-I can only move forward, and focus on going into the next stage in my life.
+I can only move forward, and focus on going into the next stage of my life.